Is Prime an Energy Drink?

 This Really Happened

-In July 2023, the Government of Canada announced a recall of caffeinated energy drinks, including certain formulations of Celsius, Prime Energy, and 5-Hour Energy, after the Canadian Food Inspection Agency found that the products contained unacceptable levels of caffeine that exceed the country’s allowable caffeine limit of 180 milligrams per serving.
+In July 2023, the Government of Canada announced a recall of caffeinated energy drinks, including certain formulations of Celsius, Prime Energy, and 5-Hour Energy.
+The Canadian Food Inspection Agency found that the products exceeded the country’s allowable caffeine limit of 180 mg per serving.
 As part of the recall, consumers were advised to avoid drinking, selling, or distributing the affected products.
-This recall followed United States Senator Charles Schumer’s request to have the Food and Drug Administration investigate Prime products (from Government of Canada and AP News).
+This recall followed US Senator Charles Schumer’s request to have the US Food and Drug Administration investigate Prime products (from the Government of Canada and AP News).

 For More Information

-Are sports drinks good or bad for you?
-A medical analyst explains (CNN)
+Hetter K. Are sports drinks good or bad for you?
+A medical analyst explains.
+CNN Health.
+Updated July 11, 2023.
+Accessed August 9, 2024.

 References

-American Academy of Pediatrics Committee on Nutrition and the Council on Sports Medicine and Fitness.
+Committee on Nutrition and the Council on Sports Medicine and Fitness.
 Sports drinks and energy drinks for children and adolescents: are they appropriate?
 Pediatrics.
-2011 Jun;127(6):1182-9.
+2011;127(6):1182-1189.

-Soós R, Gyebrovszki Á, Tóth Á, Jeges S, Wilhelm M. Effects of Caffeine and Caffeinated Beverages in Children, Adolescents and Young Adults: Short Review.
+Soós R, Gyebrovszki Á, Tóth Á, Jeges S, Wilhelm M. Effects of caffeine and caffeinated beverages in children, adolescents and young adults: short review.
 Int J Environ Res Public Health.
-2021 Nov 25;18(23):12389.
+2021;18(23):12389.

-Wikoff D, Welsh BT, Henderson R, Brorby GP, Britt J, Myers E, Goldberger J, Lieberman HR, O'Brien C, Peck J, Tenenbein M, Weaver C, Harvey S, Urban J, Doepker C. Systematic review of the potential adverse effects of caffeine consumption in healthy adults, pregnant women, adolescents, and children.
+Wikoff D, Welsh BT, Henderson R, et al. Systematic review of the potential adverse effects of caffeine consumption in healthy adults, pregnant women, adolescents, and children.
 Food Chem Toxicol.
-2017 Nov;109(Pt 1):585-648.
+2017;109(Pt 1):585-648.

 Poisoned?